INFOSYS221-2021/lab-04-lab4-group2/README.md

     This function determines if the user wants to play the game again

 How does the program determine who wins the game?
 List the functions that the program use to determine the winner.

+        The program compares all the winning boards to the current board and declares a winner             depending on the match.
         The fuctions used are "isWinner", "drawBoard"

 If the code on line 165 is changed from break to gameIsPlaying = False, will this change the behaviour of the program?